Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Measuring model collapse: a standard measure, and three new ones

 \ \\

-\section{Measuring model collapse: a standard measure, and two new ones}
+\section{Measuring model collapse: a standard measure, and three new ones}

-A key challenge in studying model collapse is how to measure it as autophagy progresses.
-In this paper, we extend the set of measures used in prior work~\cite{pappalardo2024survey} by introducing new measures that capture previously overlooked aspects of collapse.
-Specifically, we evaluate model collapse using an existing measure (linguistic entropy), a new measure capturing the model’s commonsense reasoning—commonsense inference accuracy, and two new metrics based on next-token probability distribution: the Gini coefficient and the collapsed prediction indicator.
+We assess model collapse using both existing and novel metrics, capturing complementary perspectives.
+As an existing metric, we use linguistic entropy to quantify diversity in AI-generated documents.
+In addition, we introduce two model-intrinsic measures based on next-token probability distributions -- the Gini coefficient and the number of collapsed predictions -- to directly characterize changes in the model’s predictive behaviour.
+Finally, we introduce a measure that quantifies the capability of the model to provide commonsensical answers.

-\paragraph{\bf Linguistic entropy} We adopt linguistic entropy as our primary metric to quantify model collapse because it offers a simple yet informative measure of the diversity in the model’s output distribution.
-A decline in linguistic entropy over simulation steps indicates that the model is producing increasingly repetitive or predictable text, which is an essential symptom of model collapse.
+\paragraph{\bf Linguistic entropy} Linguistic entropy offers a simple yet informative measure of the diversity in the model’s output distribution.
+A decline in linguistic entropy over simulation steps indicates that the LLM is producing increasingly repetitive or predictable text, which is a symptom of model collapse.
 While other metrics such as self-BLEU \cite{alihosseini-etal-2019-jointly_selfbleu}, distinct-n \cite{liu2022rethinkingrefiningdistinctmetric}, or perplexity \cite{Xu_2025_perplexity} could also be used, entropy captures the underlying theoretical measure of information content, making it a suitable and parsimonious choice for our analysis.

 Formally, given a text document $d$, let $W(d)$ denote the set of unique tokens in $d$.
-We define the normalised linguistic entropy of $d$ as:
+The normalised linguistic entropy of $d$ is defined as:

 where $q_w$ is the empirical probability of token $w$ in $d$, computed as the frequency of $w$ divided by the total number of terms in $d$.
 The normalisation factor $\log |W(d)|$ ensures that entropy values are comparable across documents with different vocabulary sizes.